nshawn4675/nshawn4675.github.io/_posts/2021-01-16-Kth-Largest-Element-in-an-Array.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 16 - Kth Largest Element in an Array"
 date: 2021-01-16 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Divide and Conquer, Heap, Facebook, Amazon, ByteDance, Walmart Labs, Apple, Microsoft, Salesforce, Google, LinkedIn, Adobe, Oracle, Expedia, Spotify, Zillow]
+tags: [Medium, Array, Divide and Conquer, Sorting, Heap (Priority Queue), Quickselect, Facebook, Amazon, ByteDance, Walmart Labs, Apple, Microsoft, Salesforce, Google, LinkedIn, Adobe, Oracle, Expedia, Spotify, Zillow, C++]
 ---
 Find the **k**th largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.